trueos/trueos-docs/trueos-handbook/sysadmclient.rst

   built from.

 * The application's architecture.
 This will indicate the FreeBSD version and whether or not the application is 32-bit or 64-bit.
+Note |trueos|
-Note that TrueOS® can run both 32- and 64-bit applications.
+  can run both 32 and 64-bit applications.

 * The application's license.

 * The application's installation size.